sipe90/tradfri-control-panel/README.md

 ## Running the app

-First install dependencies with `npm install`
+First install dependencies with `yarn install`

 To run the application in development mode:

 ```
-npm run dev
+yarn run dev
 ```

 Or in production mode:

 ```
-npm build
+yarn build
-npm start
+yarn start
 ```

-The client application runs on port 3000 by default.
-You can run the app in a different port by launching the app like this: `PORT=<PORT_NUMBER> npm start`.
+The client application runs on port `3000` when running the dev server.
 In development mode all fetch-requests to `/api` are proxied to `localhost:8080` where the express server is hosted.

-In production mode, the `dist` folder contents built by webpack will be served by the back-end server at `localhost:8080`
+In production mode, the `dist` folder contents built by webpack will be served by the back-end server at `localhost:8080`.
+You can run the app in a different port in production by launching the app by setting the `PORT` environment variable.

 ### Registering gateways